Savour-Deals/Savour-Deals-VendorApp/README.md

 # SavourVendors

 Vendor portal to pair with Savour Deals.

-Built on Ionic as a PWA for use outside of Apple and Android's app stores.
+This application allows vendors on Savour Deals to manage their locations and deals.

+To begin, clone the repo and run npm install.

-This app can be accessed at https://savour-59557.firebaseapp.com/.
+A sandbox version of the app can be accessed at https://savour-59557.firebaseapp.com/.

+To build or serve into development:

+`ionic <serve or build>`

+To build or serve to production:

+`cross-env ENV=’prod’ ionic <serve or build>`

 Future Plans:
 -Reactive for desktop and mobile designs
--Integrate with Stripe
 -Vendor Analytics